 - Click Cancel Subscription and confirm your choice when prompted.

-If you’re having trouble cancelling a subscription or have questions related to billing and subscription terms, use the Contact Apple Support feature to initiate a support request via email, chat, or phone.
+If you’re having trouble canceling a subscription or have questions related to billing and subscription terms, use the Contact Apple Support feature to initiate a support request via email, chat, or phone.